Alcohol and Other Drug Abuse Recovery & Education Resources

 Students who do not possess adequate medical insurance must purchase the Massachusetts community college student health insurance plan.
 This plan provides the following benefits related to drug and alcohol abuse:

-Mental Health and Substance Abuse Treatment - A detailed description of benefits for the treatment of mental disorders, including substance abuse, is available on the Gallagher Student Health & Special Risk website.
+Mental Health and Substance Abuse Treatment - A detailed description of benefits for the treatment of mental disorders, including substance abuse, is available on the Gallagher Student Health website.

 The STCC Center for Access Services (CAS) provides students with a broad range of non-academic supports.
 CAS staff help students overcome barriers that stand in the way of self-sufficiency, allowing them to succeed and stay in school.
 The CAS office houses a variety of services and initiatives, including free school supplies and the RAM Mini Mart, which provides groceries and meals to students facing food insecurity.
 CAS staff also connect students to on-campus resources and provides referrals to community social service agencies that help individuals overcome a variety of issues including, but not limited to: financial challenges, food insecurity, homelessness, substance abuse, and various state and federal benefits.